MarionMcG/Python-Project-2018/README.md

   * I placed data for each measurement into a histogram to get a graph of the distribution.
   * I then viewed these distributions along the same intervals of the x and y axes.
 * After running my program Scatter.py, it was clear that petal length and petal width correlate strongly.
 I began to consider if it would be possible to get an equation for length with respect to width.
 So,
-  * I calculated r&sup2 and p values to get a bettter indication of correlation.
+  * I calculated r squared and p values to get a bettter indication of correlation.
   * I got the slope of the line of best fit, and considered using the slope y-intercept to find its equation.

 ## How to Run my Code